 There is one Pass/Fail course in the Master of Accountancy curriculum: MGT 6515 Audit Internship.
-No other course taken in the Owen Graduate School of Management and used to meet graduation requirements may be taken on a Pass/Fail basis.
+No other course taken on a Pass/Fail basis can be used to meet graduation requirements.

 Independent/Directed Study and Project Courses

 Independent/directed study and project courses cannot be used to meet graduation requirements.
 Such courses are appropriate for students who find that they are short a modest number of credit hours for CPA licensure.